DedUndead/GyroCube-Prototype/cube/README.md

 ```

 As long as the user can map any function to any side, this set up allows to get into the required state for the side that the cube was placed on.
-Here is the example of such state switching:
+Here is an example of such state switching:
 ```
 case Event::eChange:
     current_side = e.value;